Joint momenta-coordinates states as pointer states in quantum decoherence: Discussions and conclusions

 \section{Discussions and conclusions}

-The question on how the classical world emerges from quantum mechanics has long been a subject of debate.
+The question of how the classical world emerges from quantum mechanics has long been a subject of debate.
 In a sense, decoherence explains the washing away of quantum coherences and the emergence of a state which makes classical sense.
 We can say that decoherence explanation takes away some of the mystery from the idea of \textit{wave function collapse} and provides a conventional mechanism to explain the appearance of a classical world.

 In \cite{highlighting}, it was conjectured that pointer states could be identified with joint momenta- coordinates states, but no formal proof was offered.
 In this work, we have resolved that conjecture.
 We advanced the theory in two key ways.
 First, we extended the analysis to both underdamped and overdamped regimes, showing that while joint momenta-coordinates states remain pure and robust in the underdamped case, no such pure pointer states survive in the overdamped regime \eqref{prop11}.
 This clarifies the physical distinction between the two dynamical regimes and provides a more complete picture of decoherence in open systems.
+The overdamped regime's strong dissipation prevents the dynamical stability required for pointer state formulation, explaining why studies like Isar's naturally focused on oscillatory dynamics.
 Second, we reinterpreted the problem within the quantum phase space formalism, proving rigorously that joint momenta-coordinates states which saturate generalized uncertainty relations are the genuine pointer states selected by the predictability-sieve criterion \eqref{last}.